Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 Digestive Aid:

-It’s a great idea to drink a wild cherry bark tea after a big meal to make sure your stomach can bear the strain!
+Drinking wild cherry bark tea after a big meal is a great idea to make sure your stomach can bear the strain!
 These qualities can help alleviate diarrhea and colitis by reducing indigestion and astringency.
 One of the bark’s most traditional uses is an antispasmodic, which helps soothe digestion and may help with diarrhea.

 Cough Soother: